Celebrate Fall in Colorado, 7 Great Ways to Join the Fun

 Pumpkin Patches

-Sure, you could grab a perfectly sized pumpkin from the bins outside Safeway or King Soopers, but there’s something just so satisfying about going out into that pumpkin patch and selecting your own, especially for kids.
+You could grab a perfectly sized pumpkin from the bins outside Safeway or King Soopers.
+Still, there’s something just so satisfying about going out into that pumpkin patch and selecting your own, especially for kids.
 Since pumpkins are difficult to grow at higher elevations, you’ll probably have to travel to the Front Range or the Western Slope to pick your own pumpkins, but it’s worth the drive for the smiles you’ll put on your kids’ faces.
+Here's the complete list of all the best pumpkin patches and giant pumpkin weigh-offs happening this year in Colorado.

 In Colorado, apples aren’t quite as abundant as in other parts of the country, but we still have some great orchards with plenty of delicious fruit on their trees.
 You will most likely have to schedule a reservation to go apple picking, and the slots fill up well in advance, so be sure to plan ahead!
 Many U-Pick apple orchards offer other fun apple-themed products as well, like apple cider, apple cider donuts, apple pies, apple butter, and more delicious treats.